eclipse/eclipsefuro/docs/fbp/content/docs/fbp-events.md

 <furo-demo-snippet no-demo flow style="height:200px">
 <template>
    <!-- The inner part of the controller is not accessible from outside -->
-    <controller-component @-play-clicked="--playClicked" @-pause-clicked="--pauseClicked"></controller-component>
+    <controller-component at-play-clicked="--playClicked" at-pause-clicked="--pauseClicked"></controller-component>
-    <music-player ƒ-play="--playClicked" ƒ-pause="--pauseClicked"></music-player>
+    <music-player fn-play="--playClicked" fn-pause="--pauseClicked"></music-player>
 </template>
 </furo-demo-snippet>

 *Imagine a simple controller component with some buttons.*
 *Each of them will dispatch a simple `click`.*
-*Using @-click on the controller inside of the my-player can not distinguish which button was pressed.*
+*Using at-click on the controller inside of the my-player can not distinguish which button was pressed.*

 [learn more about events...](https://developer.mozilla.org/en-US/docs/Web/Events)